alvinng4/Gravity-Simulator/README.md

 # Gravity Simulator
-This is a 3D N-body gravity simulator projected on the xy plane.
+This is a Newtonian 3D N-body gravity simulator program which project the results on the xy plane.
-* With the plotting module, you may setup your own system and plot the simulation results.
+* With the plotting module, you may set up your own system and generate a plot easily.
-* With the interactive module, you may interact with the real-time gravity simulator.
+* The interactive module enables real-time interaction with the gravity simulator.

 Available integrators:
 * Euler